MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/troubleshoot-reporting.md

 manager: dansimp
 ---

-# Troubleshoot Windows Defender Antivirus reporting in Update Compliance
+# Troubleshoot Microsoft Defender Antivirus reporting in Update Compliance

 **Applies to:**

 - [Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP)](https://go.microsoft.com/fwlink/p/?linkid=2069559)

 > [!IMPORTANT]
-> On March 31, 2020, the Windows Defender Antivirus reporting feature of Update Compliance will be removed.
+> On March 31, 2020, the Microsoft Defender Antivirus reporting feature of Update Compliance will be removed.
 You can continue to define and review security compliance policies using [Microsoft Endpoint Manager](https://www.microsoft.com/microsoft-365/microsoft-endpoint-manager), which allows finer control over security features and updates.

-You can use Windows Defender Antivirus with Update Compliance.
+You can use Microsoft Defender Antivirus with Update Compliance.
 You’ll see status for E3, B, F1, VL, and Pro licenses.
 However, for E5 licenses, you need to use the [Microsoft Defender ATP portal](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/configure-endpoints).
 To learn more about licensing options, see [Windows 10 product licensing options](https://www.microsoft.com/licensing/product-licensing/windows10.aspx).

-When you use [Windows Analytics Update Compliance to obtain reporting into the protection status of devices or endpoints](/windows/deployment/update/update-compliance-using#wdav-assessment) in your network that are using Windows Defender Antivirus, you might encounter problems or issues.
+When you use [Windows Analytics Update Compliance to obtain reporting into the protection status of devices or endpoints](/windows/deployment/update/update-compliance-using#wdav-assessment) in your network that are using Microsoft Defender Antivirus, you might encounter problems or issues.

 Typically, the most common indicators of a problem are:
 - You only see a small number or subset of all the devices you were expecting to see
 - You do not see any devices at all
 - The reports and information you do see is outdated (older than a few days)

-For common error codes and event IDs related to the Windows Defender Antivirus service that are not related to Update Compliance, see [Windows Defender Antivirus events](troubleshoot-microsoft-defender-antivirus.md).
+For common error codes and event IDs related to the Microsoft Defender Antivirus service that are not related to Update Compliance, see [Microsoft Defender Antivirus events](troubleshoot-microsoft-defender-antivirus.md).

 There are three steps to troubleshooting these problems: